davidson-vs/davidson-vs/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on sintese jr from usp
-- 🌱 I’m currently learning web developing
+- 🌱 I’m currently learning web developing and artificial intelligence
 - 💬 Ask me about ...
 - 📫 How to reach me: @davidson_vs or davidson.vieiras27@gmail.com
 -->